model-checking/kani/rfc/src/rfcs/0001-mir-linker.md

 - Should we codegen all static items no matter what?
 Static objects can only be initialized via constant function.
   Thus, it shouldn't have any side effect.
   That relies on all constant initializers being evaluated during compilation.
+- What's the best way to handle `cargo kani --tests`?
+  We still want to restrict the reachability and codegen to the last compilation step.
+  Possible solutions that we considered so far:
+  1. Add a new value to `--reachability`, maybe "on-tests" or something like that.
+     This would behave as either "harness" or "none" depending whether RUSTFLAGS has `--tests`.
+  2. Change how we handle not having `--reachability` argument to also take into account the existence of `--tests`.

 ## Future possibilities

-- Split `goto-program` models into two or more items to optimize compilation result caching.
+- Split the goto-program into two or more items to optimize compilation result caching.
   - Dependencies: One model will include items from all the crate dependencies.
     This model will likely be more stable and require fewer updates.
   - Target crate: The model for all items in the target crate.